openintegrationhub/OIH-Edge-Extension/README.md

 }
 ```

-The hereby created Edge Flow produces random sensor values, saves the raw data to an InfluxDB, aggregates the data with different aggregation methods in the next step and saves it to the InfluxDB again.
+The hereby created Edge Flow produces random sensor values, saves the raw data to an InfluxDB, aggregates the data with
-In order to use the first test setup the connection properties and credentials of an existing Influx database have to be inserted into the configuration file.
-If no Influx database is installed yet it can
+different aggregation methods in the next step and saves it to the InfluxDB again.
+In order to use the first test setup
+the connection properties and credentials of an existing Influx database have to be inserted into the configuration
+file.
+If no Influx database is installed yet, it can be downloaded from [influxdata](https://www.influxdata.com/get-influxdb/)
-be downloaded from [influxdata](https://www.influxdata.com/get-influxdb/) or deployed automatically by running `docker-compose-test` as described under [deployment](#deployment).
+or deployed automatically by running `docker-compose-test` as described under [deployment](#deployment).

-After starting the application as described under [deployment](#deployment) the console output should look something like this:
+After starting the application as described under [deployment](#deployment) the console output should look something
+like this:

 ![start pass](./images/democase_start_pass.png)

-The status field indicates that the demo connector has been initialized and both instances of the InfluxDB connector are connected to the databases.
+The status field indicates that the demo connector has been initialized and both instances of the InfluxDB connector are
-If the entered properties or credentials are faulty the status field indicates these errors and produces an output as seen below:
+connected to the databases.
+If the entered properties or credentials are faulty the status field indicates these errors
+and produces an output as seen below:

 ![start fail](./images/democase_start_fail.png)

-After the connector and the orchestrator both have been started the data transfer begins and can be visualized in Grafana or Chronograf respectively.
+After the connector and the orchestrator both have been started the data transfer begins and can be visualized in
+Grafana or Chronograf respectively.

 ![connectors started](./images/democase_start_both.png)![chronograf](./images/chronograf.png)

 ### Test case 2 `config2.json` ###

-The seccond configuration file uses a 2 step Edge Flow with the following components:
+The second configuration file uses a 2-step Edge Flow with the following components:
 1. Demo connector component
 2. Webhook component